- A new post every Monday and Thursday.

 I recently witnessed an unlikely scene: the Bible exalted by an atheist government!
 While driving down Nyezalyezhnastsi Boulevard to the international airport in Minsk, Belarus, we encountered a feast for the eyes, the just-completed National Library of Belarus.
 An intriguing statue stood near … Continue reading

-In a post last January we mentioned the Reflections Art Gallery.
-We are happy to bring you this update from the gallery’s founder, Stefan Eicher.
+In a post last January we mentioned a friend in India who is using art to disciple his nation.
+We are happy to bring you this update.
 Discipling Nations.
-In the last few months we have had surprising opportunities to share our paintings … Continue reading
+In the last few months we have had surprising opportunities to share … Continue reading

 Labor Day.
 This is the perfect opportunity to touch on one of those biblical topics neglected in so much Christian teaching: work.
 Yes, God has lots to say about our work.
 We have featured Dr. Christian Overman of Worldview Matters in … Continue reading